Popular speaker, director, and former Protestant turned Catholic apologist Tim Staples wrote an article

 - Evaluating The Evidence Provided Against The Citation Of 2 Timothy 3:16-17 As Being Supportive Of Sola Scriptura:

--The first Roman Catholic objection is absurd because 2 Timothy 3:16-17 is not discussing the scope of the canon, but rather the purpose and origin of Scripture.
+-The first Roman Catholic objection is absurd because 2 Timothy 3:16-17 is not discussing the scope of the canon, but rather its purpose and origin.
 The Apostle Paul was speaking of Scripture as a category.
 Nobody can limit the scope of inspiration as recorded in 2 Timothy 3:16 to the Old Testament, since the context itself places no such limitation.
 Furthermore, the Apostle Paul had the future in mind as he mentioned the coming of false teachers.

 -The second Roman Catholic objection to the Protestant citation of 2 Timothy 3:16-17 as biblical evidence for Sola Scriptura fails for this reason: Scripture equips the man of God for every good work.
 Can anybody produce a list of "good works" that cannot be found in Scripture?
 What else can "every good work" mean?
 It does not say that Scripture equips one for "most" or a "few" good works.